 2. Further, “After all the variables were entered in the equation, three sexual background variables made statistically significant contributions to the positive effects: Greater pornography consumption, more perceived realism of pornography and higher frequency of masturbation.”

-- In other words the more pornography you use, the more real you believe it is, and the more you masturbate to it, the more positive the effects in every area of your life.
+- In other words, the more pornography you use, the more real you believe it is, and the more you masturbate to it, the more positive the effects in every area of your life.
+No kidding.

 - Applying the researchers’ conclusions, if you are a 30 year-old shut in who masturbates to hardcore porn 5 times a day, porn is making a particularly positive contribution to your life.

 - By the way, the PCES results actually did not support the statement that perceiving porn as real is beneficial.
 Quite the contrary as you can see from the in-depth analysis of the study data below this post.

 3. Most remarkably of all, “The report of overall positive effect of consumption generally was found to be strongly and positively correlated in a linear fashion with amount of hardcore pornography consumption.”